danpalmer/monzo-web/readme.md

  - A modern and opinionated form of Sass (no `col-xs-12` for me please)
  - Webpack
  - More 'modern' web APIs like push-state, history, etc.

+#### Project Setup

+This project requires that you have Elm 0.17 installed, and a recent Node environment set up (tested on v6.5.0).

+ - To install dependencies, run `npm run install-all`
+ - To run for development, `npm start`
+ - To build for production, `npm run build`